mechanomi/hunting-unicorns/docs/your-first-hunt.rst

 ..
 WARNING::

-   If the status light on your lure displays an unexpected color at any point, consult the troubleshooting section of the device manual *immediately*.
+   If the status light on your lure displays an unexpected color at any point, consult the *Troubleshooting* section of the device manual *immediately*.

 .. _first-hunt-wait: